DiUS/pact-workshop-js-v1/README.md

 ## Step 10 - Update the providers to handle the missing/invalid query parameters

-Let's fix our provider so it generate the correct responses for the query parameters.
+Let's fix Our Provider so it generate the correct responses for the query parameters.

 The API resource gets updated to check if the parameter has been passed, and handle a date parse Error